Lenore Zann

-Lenore Zann (born November 22, 1959) is a Canadian actress and former politician who has served as the Member of Parliament (MP) for the riding of Cumberland—Colchester in the House of Commons of Canada as a member of the Liberal Party.
-Before entering federal politics, she represented the electoral district of Truro-Bible Hill in the Nova Scotia House of Assembly from 2009 until 2019 as a member of the Nova Scotia New Democratic Party and from June 9, 2019, until September 12, 2019, as an independent.
+Lenore Zann (born November 22, 1959) is a Canadian actress and politician.
+She represented Truro-Bible Hill district in the Nova Scotia House of Assembly from 2009 until 2019 as a New Democrat, and then represented Cumberland—Colchester in the Canadian House of Commons from 2019 to 2021 as a Liberal.
+As an actress, Zann is known for providing the voice of Rogue in various X-Men series and games.

 Life and career

 Zann was born on November 22, 1959, in Sydney, New South Wales, Australia, the daughter of Janice, a high school teacher, and Paul Zann, a professor.
 Her great-grandfather, named Zaninovich (Zaninović), came to Australia from Croatia.

 She emigrated with her parents to Canada in 1968, first to Regina, Saskatchewan, then to Truro, Nova Scotia, and later graduated from Cobequid Educational Centre, a high school in Truro, which was noted for its student musical productions.
 She attended York University in Toronto where she studied drama, fine arts and political science.

 Zann worked as a screen, television, stage, and voice actress, and appeared in numerous television shows, films, radio, and animated series.
-As an actor, she is best known for providing the voice of Rogue on the 1992 animated television adaptation of the X-Men comic book series.
-Zann will be reprising the role in X-Men '97, the series' upcoming Disney+ revival.
+As an actor, she is best known for providing the voice of Rogue in X-Men: The Animated Series (1992-1997), as well as the video games X-Men vs. Street Fighter (1996), Marvel vs. Capcom: Clash of Super Heroes (1998), and Marvel vs. Capcom 2: New Age of Heroes (2000).
+Zann reprised the role in X-Men '97, the Disney+ revival of The Animated Series.

 After living in Halifax, Toronto, London, Stockholm, Vancouver, Los Angeles, and New York City, Zann returned to Truro in 2008.

-That fall she started a community campaign to restore a historic former academic building in downtown Truro, Provincial Normal College, into a cultural centre.
+In 2008 she started a community campaign to restore a historic former academic building in downtown Truro, Provincial Normal College, into a cultural centre.
 She raised $62,000 for a feasibility study following which the four-story, 24,000-square-foot provincially designated Victorian brick building was repurposed to become the centre point of downtown Truro – the town's new Central Colchester Regional Library, with a skating rink in front during winter months.